fbpx

 Protect Your Land

-A Gift of Land: You can leave a legacy for nature.
-Many of the properties in Ontario Nature’s nature reserve system are special gifts from people who had a desire to protect a special piece of nature they owned.
+You can leave a legacy for nature through a gift of land.
+Many of our nature reserves were special gifts from people who wanted to protect a special piece of nature that they owned.
 Learn More.

 Spring forest, Altberg Wildlife Sanctuary Nature Reserve © Eric Davis